Yoav666s/dnd-wiki/collections/_adventures/darling-of-the-docks.md

 ## The Thirsty Deckhand
 The Thirsty Deckhand is the most luxurious tavern in Gullenshire.
 Upon asking for a tavern, the player will be told that they *have* to visit it at least once.

+## Grunge's Bucketfuls
+Grunge's Bucketfuls is a cheap-looking but popular tavern amongst sailors.
+The prices are good and the ale is served in (clean) buckets along with

 # Appendix B